ramrom/rams_dot_files/cheatsheets/computer_science_cheatsheet.md

 - REST - representational state transfer
 - batch processing - generally non-real time, usually store data to persistent store, then can slowly process it background
 - stream processing - real-time crunching of data, generally no persistent data store step as data is received
+- MapReduce and hadoop
+     - Map -> takes data and breaks it down into smaller key/value pairs(tuples)
+     - Reduce -> takes tuples from map output and combines into smaller set of tuples
+     - HDFS (hadoop distributed file system) - can store petabytes of data
+### LAMBDA ARCHITECTURE
+- uses stream processing and batch processing in parralel to ingest data
+- data comming in is read-only and append only by timestamp
+- batch layer aims at being very accurate, but is slow
+    - Apache Hadoop was big original batch system, but others like Snowflake, Big Query, Redshift came along
+- stream layer is real-time and fast but not accurate, doesnt process all the data
+    - Apache Spark, Apache Storm, Kafka, Knesis
+- serving layer - stores outputs from stream and batch layer for querying
+- described by Nathan Marz in 2011, also introduced the CAP theorem

 ## LOGIC
 - "switch" statements are usually compiled to lookup tables or hash lists in most languages